NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

 #### Resistor

-* Include “RES” in the name of the device you create.
+* Include “RES” in the name of the device you create, so Eaglint can find it.
 * Check the `resistor_mounting_PYu-R_Mount_10.pdf` for guidance about the footprint, but...
 * Make sure SMDs extend 0.5 mm beyond the end of the resistor.
 * The prefix for your resistor device should be “R” for resistor.